 If you’ve yet to establish your first budget, whether individually or as a family, there is no better time than today to get started.
 Schedule a meeting with your wife to talk about where you’re at in life and where you want to go.
 There isn’t anything more important than communicating with your wife and establishing your first budget together.

 If you carry a credit card balance or have student loan, vehicle, or medical debt, then focus on coming up with a debt payoff strategy.
 Whether you follow the Dave Ramsey philosophy of paying debts down from smallest to largest, or prefer the mathematical approach of paying down the high-interest rate debt first, the only part that matters is that you develop a strategy of some sort.

-While some may prefer traditional debt payoff strategies, others may need to consider debt consolidation or analyze the chance to save hundreds of dollars in interest by transferring high-interest credit card balances to 0% APY balance transfer cards.
+While some may prefer traditional debt payoff strategies, others may need to consider debt consolidation or analyze the chance to save hundreds of dollars in interest by transferring high-interest credit card balances to 0% balance transfer cards.

 3. Analyze Your Asset Allocation

 Reviewing your various investment accounts and rebalancing your portfolio is a must.
 At a minimum this should be done on an annual basis and some suggest doing it quarterly.
 If you’ve never taken the time to determine how your investments should be allocated, then consider doing some research on the topic over the next few weeks or consult with a financial advisor and get some professional guidance.

 4. Shop Your Insurance Rates